iterative/dvc.org/content/docs/command-reference/remote/modify.md

   ```dvc
   $ dvc remote modify myremote sse_kms_key_id 'key-alias'
   ```

-> The credentials file path, access key and secret, and other options contains
-> sensitive user info.
-Therefore, it's safer to add it with the `--local`
-> option, so it's written to a Git-ignored config file.

 - `acl` - set object level access control list (ACL) such as `private`, `public-read`, etc. By default, no ACL is specified.